HTTP-RPC/Kilo/README.md

         }
     });

 Similar dispatchers can be configured for other Java UI toolkits such as Swing, JavaFX, and SWT.
-Command-line applications can generally use the default dispatcher, which simply performs result handler notifications on the current thread.
+Command line applications can generally use the default dispatcher, which simply performs result handler notifications on the current thread.

 ## Result Class
 `Result` is an abstract base class for typed results.
 Using this class, applications can easily map untyped object data returned by a service method to typed values.
 It provides the following constructor that is used to populate Java Bean property values from map entries: